FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 Okay, let's get started!

-.. note: You can copy the commands by hovering on the top right corner of code examples.
+.. note:: You can copy the commands by hovering on the top right corner of code examples.
 You'll copy only the commands, not the output!

 Install Flexmeasures and the database
 ---------------------------------------